Testing Migration Recipes

 ./mach tb-fluent-migration-test comm/python/l10n/tb_fluent_migrations/bug_1805746_calendar_view.py

-This will analyze your migration recipe to check that the migrate function exists, and interacts correctly with the migration context.
-Once that passes, it clones comm-strings-quarantine into $OBJDIR/comm/python/l10n, creates a reference localization by adding your local Fluent strings to the ones in comm-strings-quarantine (essentially the first part of the cross-channel process).
+This will analyze your migration recipe to check that the migrate function exists and interacts correctly with the migration context.
+Once that passes, it clones thunderbird-l10n-source, creates a reference localization by adding your local Fluent strings to the ones in thunderbird-l10n-source, and runs the migration recipe both as a dry run and as an actual migration.
+Finally, it analyzes the generated commits and migrated strings and prints a summary of any problems it finds.

 You can inspect the generated repository further by looking in $OBJDIR/comm/python/l10n/bug_1805746_calendar_view/en-US.